roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_send.rst

 If the ``--input`` is omitted, the default driver and device are selected.

-The ``--format`` option can be used to force the input file format.
+The ``--input-format`` option can be used to force the input file format.
 If it is omitted, the file format is auto-detected.
 This option is always required when the input is stdin.

 The path component of the provided URI is `percent-decoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
 For convenience, unencoded characters are allowed as well, except that ``%`` should be always encoded as ``%25``.